 - In the details pane, on the Profiles tab, click Add.

 - In Name, type the name of the application to be checked.

 - In Action, select ALLOW or DENY.

-- In Processes to be cancelled, type the name of the process to be stopped.
+- In Processes to be canceled, type the name of the process to be stopped.

 Note: If a file is to be deleted or a process stopped, users receive a message asking for confirmation.
 Steps 5 and 6 are optional parameters.

 If you use the configuration utility to configure a preauthentication profile, you then create the preauthentication policy by clicking Add on the Policies tab.
-In the Create Pre-Authentication Policy dialog box, select the profile from the Request Profile drop-down list.
+In the Create Pre-Authentication Policy dialog box, select the profile from the Request Profile menu.